Financial Policies and Internal Controls For Your Organization

 - A CFE Can Help You to Avoid Acts of Misrepresentation and Earnings Manipulation.
 For example, in order to secure a deal, a borrower or seller may overstate its capabilities, inflate its assets, disguise its lack of financial stability, neglect to reveal bankruptcy as well as civil and criminal proceedings.

 When do you Need a Certified Fraud Examiner?

-- When faced with an imminent audit. - When you have been told your internal controls are inadequate. - When faced with a limited amount of time to conduct your due diligence. - When requesting a loan - When you're buying or lending on a property. - When you suspect financial statement fraud.
+- When preparing for an audit. - When you've been told your financial policies and internal controls are inadequate. - When faced with a limited amount of time to conduct your due diligence. - When requesting a loan - When you're buying or lending on a property. - When you suspect fraud.